Christopher Tin

-Christopher Chiyan Tin (born May 21, 1976) is an American composer of art music, often composed for film and video game soundtracks.
+Christopher Chiyan Tin (born May 21, 1976) is an American composer of art music, composing for film, television, and video game soundtracks.
 His work is primarily orchestral and choral, often with a world music influence.
-He won two Grammy Awards for his classical crossover album Calling All Dawns.
+He is a two-time Grammy Award winner.

-Tin is perhaps best known for his choral piece Baba Yetu from the video game Civilization IV, which in 2011 became the first piece of video game music to win a Grammy Award.
-His Grammy win was considered a significant milestone for the critical acceptance of music from video games as a legitimate art form, and following his win the Recording Academy retitled their visual media categories to become more inclusive of video game soundtracks, before eventually creating a dedicated Grammy award for 'Best Score Soundtrack for Video Games and Other Interactive Media'.
+Tin is best known for his work on title themes for the Civilization video game series, specifically the main theme "Baba Yetu" from the video game Civilization IV, which, at the 53rd Annual Grammy Awards in 2011, became the first piece of video game music to win a Grammy Award.
+This Grammy win has been considered a significant milestone for the critical acceptance of music from video games, and following this win the Recording Academy retitled their visual media categories to become more inclusive of video game soundtracks, before eventually creating a dedicated Grammy award for 'Best Score Soundtrack for Video Games and Other Interactive Media' in 2022.

 Early life and education

-Christopher Tin was raised in Palo Alto, California by immigrant parents from Hong Kong.
-He worked on his undergraduate education at Stanford University with a brief period as an exchange student at the University of Oxford, double majoring in Music Composition and English Literature, and minoring in Art History.
-During this period he supplemented his classical studies by participating in various jazz, musical theatre, and world music student groups.
-He graduated in 1998, receiving a BA with Honors and continued to study at Stanford, receiving an MA in Interdisciplinary Studies in Humanities (with an emphasis in film studies) in 1999.
+Tin was born May 21, 1976 in Palo Alto, California to immigrant parents from Hong Kong.
+He attended Stanford University, and had a brief period as an exchange student at the University of Oxford.
+He double majored in music composition and English literature, and minored in art history.
+In his time at university, he supplemented his studies by participating in various jazz, musical theatre, and world music student groups.
+Tin graduated in 1998, receiving a Bachelor of Arts degree with honors, and continued to study at Stanford, receiving a Master of Arts in Interdisciplinary Studies in Humanities, with an emphasis in film studies, in 1999.

-In 1999 he was admitted to the Royal College of Music in London for their MMus in Composition for Screen program, and simultaneously received a Fulbright Scholarship, the first to be awarded for film scoring.
-There he studied composition with Joseph Horovitz and orchestration with Julian Anderson, as well as conducting with Neil Thomson.
-He graduated with Distinction, also winning the Joseph Horovitz composition prize as the student with the highest overall marks in his course.
+In 1999, Tin was admitted to the Royal College of Music's Master of Music in Composition for Screen program, and simultaneously received a Fulbright Scholarship, which was the first to be awarded for film scoring.
+There, he studied composition with Joseph Horovitz, orchestration with Julian Anderson, and conducting with Neil Thomson.
+He graduated with Distinction and won the Joseph Horovitz composition prize as the student with the highest overall marks in his course.

-Tin is married and has a daughter.